top of page

 Is this a good example?

-The strength of this example is that it is easy to understand, and it clearly demonstrates the concept of delivering value in smaller pieces.
+The strength of this example is that it is easy to understand.
+It clearly demonstrates the concept of delivering value in smaller pieces.
 It also speaks to the idea of providing end-to-end functionality (because the deliveries are small hexagons).
 The weakness of this example is that some individuals may not understand the message of the small hexagons being end-to-end deliveries because of how they are stacked in the image.